Oishii vs. Umai vs. Uma vs. Yabai: Delicious in Japanese

 To say “Delicious” almost always pleases the cook who prepared the dish, which (of course) also applies to Japan.

 So if you memorize how to say Delicious in Japanese, you will be almost ready to enjoy dinner at Japanese restaurants or with Japanese friends.

 Delicious in Japanese

-But Umai is less formal than Oishii and is not recommended to use to people you don’t know.
-Also, Umai tends to be more often used by males than females.
+But Umai is less formal than Oishii and not recommended to use with people you don’t know.
+Also, this phrase tends to be more often used by males than females.

 Short for Umai, Uma (pronunciation) is a casual way to say Delicious in Japanese.

 As we often use this expression among male friends or family members, it is inappropriate to say Uma to strangers.

 Last, Yabai (pronunciation) is a Japanese slang word often used by young generations, which can mean Delicious.

 Yabai is a contronym or a word with opposite meanings; Dangerous & Awesome, and it can also mean Taste very good.